turingschool/try-turing/_posts/1000-01-31-twitter-project-part-2.markdown

 layout: post
 date: 1000-01-31
 permalink: twitter-project-part-2
+program: back-end
 ---

 Now that we know how to post a tweet, let's read other users' timelines.

 ## Preparing the Program

 Go ahead and make a new file:

 ```
 $ touch read_twitter_timeline.rb